jclaar/zork/README.md

 Build requirements:

 Boost (www.boost.org) - Requires the filesystem, serialization, and system libraries.
-This build used version 1.85.0, though earlier (and later) versions will probably work fine, within reason.
+This build used version 1.85.0, though earlier (and later) versions (v1.70 or later) will probably work fine, within reason.
 See www.boost.org for installation instructions.
 A simple method to build the requirements for Boost from source on Linux is:
 ```
 git clone https://github.com/boostorg/boost.git